jason-zavala/bookManagement/README.md

 ## 1. Add a Book

 - **Endpoint**: `/api/v1/books`
-- **Description**: This method is designed to add books to our Database.
+- **Description**: This endpoint allows you to add a book to the book management system.
+You need to provide the necessary information about the book, such as the title, author, published date, edition, description, and genre.
+After successfully adding the book, it will return the book ID and a status code.
 - **Method**: `POST`
 - **Request Payload**:
 ```json